cfengine/documentation/reference/functions/remotescalar.markdown

 **Return type**: `string`

-**Description**: Returns a scalar value from a remote CFEngine server.
+**Description:** Returns a scalar value from a remote CFEngine server.

 This function asks for an identifier.
 It is up to the server to interpret what this means and to return a value of its choosing.
 If the identifier matches a